Sat 12th Oct 2019

 Creative Facilitator, Lutopia

 Sophie Gresswell is a multidisciplinary artist who combines traditional and digital art forms to create accessible projects which explore how we as people communicate, miscommunicate, manipulate and perceive.
-Sophie is interested in working on projects like Utopia which encourage the use of new technologies to create socially responsive and accessible pieces of work.
+Sophie is interested in working on projects like Lutopia which encourage the use of new technologies to create socially responsive and accessible pieces of work.

 "I am looking forward to working with Andy Abbott to learn more about using art and technology to explore social issues, and quite literally create a projection of Luton's future!"